-Citizen Participation Outreach Mode of Outreach Target of Outreach Summary of response/ attendance Summary of Comments received Summary of comments not accepted and reasons URL (If applicable) Newspaper Ad Non-targeted/ broad community A newspaper advertisement was made soliciting public comment on community development and housing needs and priorities and notified the public on two scheduled public hearings on 1/4/18 and 2/1/18.
-Public notice was published on 12/14/17 and 1/18/18.
+Citizen Participation Outreach Mode of Outreach Target of Outreach Summary of response/ attendance Summary of Comments received Summary of comments not accepted and reasons URL (If applicable) Newspaper Ad Non-targeted/ broad community A newspaper advertisement was published on 11/15/18 to solicit public comment on community development and housing needs and priorities and to notify the public of a public hearing on the matter scheduled for 12/6/18.
+See Huntington Beach Citizen Participation Comments in Appendix.
 No comments were received.
-No comments were received.
-N/A Public Hearing Minorities Non-English Speaking - Spanish Persons with disabilities Residents of Public and Assisted Housing The Citizen Participation Advisory Board (CPAB), a group of appointed Huntington Beach citizens, held public hearings on 1/4/18 and 2/1/18 to solicit input on housing and community development needs.
+N/A Public Hearing Minorities Non-English Speaking - Spanish Persons with disabilities Residents of Public and Assisted Housing The Citizen Participation Advisory Board (CPAB), a group of appointed Huntington Beach citizens, held public hearings on 10/4/18, 11/1/18, and 12/6/18 to solicit input on housing and community development needs.
 See Huntington Beach Citizen Participation Comments in Appendix.
 All comments received were accepted.
 N/A